Ullioh/ChangingDesktopsWallpaper_Windows/README.md

 # ChangingDesktopsWallpaper_Windows
 A little program to change the wallpaper in Windows automatically, every time you reboot or startup the PC

-The objective of this programs is can change the desktop wallpaper in windows every time tha starup the pc, this .py archive was created with Python and   Unsplash API (obviously)
+The target of this programs is change the desktop wallpaper in windows every time tha starup the pc, this .py archive was created with Python and Unsplash API (obviously)
-This program was built using [Python]([https://pages.github.com/](https://www.python.org/)) to run the .py need installed python and Requests module.
+This program was built using [Python]([https://pages.github.com/](https://www.python.org/)).
+To run the .py you need to have python installed and Requests module.

 ###  Install Requests with
 ```